paulcc18/Billetera/README.md

 * Version: 22.0.1

 > [!NOTE]
-> La ruta del archivo es: DigitalWallet\src\digitalwallet
+> The file path is: DigitalWallet\src\digitalwallet

 * To run the .exe file you need to have the JRE installed, Another way to run the program is by opening the .jar file that Netbeans generates and compiling the code using the command prompt or by double-clicking.